-This paper is structured as follows.
+Going forward, this paper is structured as follows.
 Section 2 gives background on ED care in the US and describes the impact of surprise out-of-network billing on patients.
-In Section 3, we describe our data and approach to identifying hospitals that contracted with EmCare and TeamHealth.
-In Section 4, we model the incentives of physicians and hospitals to engage in out-of-network billing.
-In Section 5, we identify the factors associated with out-of-network billing and analyze the impact of the entry of EmCare and TeamHealth on out-of-network billing, out-of-pocket costs, and hospital behavior.
-Section 6 analyzes the impact of a New York State law designed to end out-of-network billing.
-In Section 7, we propose our own policy to address the issue.
-We conclude in Section 8.
+In Section 3, we outline the incentives of physicians and hospitals to engage in out-of-network billing.
+We describe our data and analytic approach in Section 4.
+In Section 5, we identify the factors associated with out-of-network billing and analyze the impact of the entry of EmCare and TeamHealth on out-of-network billing rates, physician prices, out-of-pocket costs, and hospital behavior.
+We explore policy options to address out-of-network billing in Section 6 and conclude in Section 7.

-2. Background
+2 Background